11. Matrices and Other Arraysļ

 ## [3,] 1 1 1

-(*) Write your own versions of cov and cor: functions to compute the covariance and correlation matrices.
+(*) Write your versions of cov and cor: functions to compute the covariance and correlation matrices.
 Make use of the fact that the former can be determined with crossprod based on a centred version of an input matrix.

 11.4.2.
-Solving Systems of Linear Equationsļ
+Solving systems of linear equations#

-The solve function can be used to solve m systems of n linear equations of the form \(\mathbf{A}\mathbf{X}=\mathbf{B}\), where \(\mathbf{A}\in\mathbb{R}^{n\times n}\) and \(\mathbf{X},\mathbf{B}\in\mathbb{R}^{n\times m}\) (via the LU decomposition with partial pivoting and row interchanges).
+The solve function can be used to solve \(m\) systems of \(n\) linear equations of the form \(\mathbf{A}\mathbf{X}=\mathbf{B}\), where \(\mathbf{A}\in\mathbb{R}^{n\times n}\) and \(\mathbf{X},\mathbf{B}\in\mathbb{R}^{n\times m}\) (via the LU decomposition with partial pivoting and row interchanges).

 11.4.3.
-Norms and Metricsļ
+Norms and metrics#

-Given an n-by-m matrix \(\mathbf{A}\),
+Given an \(n\times m\) matrix \(\mathbf{A}\),

 calling norm(A, "1")